-You should ensure that a facility-level hazards analysis and a task-level Job Safety Analysis (JSA) is developed and implemented for all of the facilities and activities identified or discussed in the SEMS II.
+You should ensure that a facility-level hazards analysis and a task-level Job Safety Analysis (JSA) is developed and implemented for all of the facilities and activities identified or discussed in your SEMS.

 You should document and maintain a current JSA for each identified or discussed operation for the life of the operation at the facility.

-You should update the analysis when an internal audit is conducted to ensure that it is consistent with the facility’s current operations.
+You should update the facility-level hazard analysis when an internal audit is conducted to ensure that it is consistent with the facility’s current operations.

 Excerpt from BSEE Safety Alert No. 22 - February 28, 2014

 Hydrogen Sulfide (H2S) Gas Release from Piping Corrosion Failure Near a Weld

 A hydrogen sulfide (H2S) gas release occurred from a piping corrosion failure near a weld, on the 8-inch side of an 8-inch by 4-inch reducer on the blowdown line for a third-stage section compression scrubber.
 Multiple H2S sensors detected the release and initiated a platform shutdown.
 Platform personnel were directed to muster to the safe briefing areas.
 Response personnel using breathing apparatus isolated the leak.
 No injuries to any personnel occurred from the incident.
 Prior to the platform being restarted, the failed spool was removed and saved for testing, and a new spool was installed.
 The H2S concentration at the release point was estimated to be 40,000 ppm.

 For a facility-level hazards analysis, the analysis should be appropriate for the complexity of the operation and should identify, evaluate, and manage the hazards involved in the operation.

 The facility-level hazards analysis should address the following: